Usercentrics/flutter-sdk/README.md

 void showCMP() async {
   try {
     final response = await Usercentrics.showCMP();

-    // response.consents -> List of Services with consent choices
-    // response.userInteraction -> [Accept All], [Deny All] (only essentials),
-    //                             [Granular] (GDPR requirement) or
-    //                             [No Interaction] (user closes the CMP without any answer)
-    // response.controllerId -> A generated ID, used to identify a unique user's privacy settings

     // Apply consent with response.consents
   } catch (error) {
     // Handle non-localized error